 A fire pit is a modern take on a campfire and a popular choice for DIYers.
 Fire pits come with a variety of ways to customize them, leading many to consider them a more accessible option.
-This includes, but is not limited to patio tables with fire pit, fire rings for fire pits, fire bowls, fire globes, as well as optional stone enclosures to give it a more rustic appearance.
+This includes, but is not limited to fire pit tables, fire rings, fire bowls, fire globes, as well as optional stone enclosures to give it a more rustic appearance.
 There are even accessories available so you can cook on them as well!
 Fire pits come equipped for different fuel types as well, depending on what you need.
 Wood, propane, ethanol, and natural gas burners are available.
 Some wood-burning models can even be converted to gas!
 Unfortunately, the reverse is not true; in order to switch from gas to wood burning, you would have to purchase or create a new fire pit.
 You can review the choices available to you for fire pits at eFireplaceStore.

 An outdoor fireplace typically refers to a prefabricated appliance that can either be gas or wood-burning, similar to traditional indoor models.
-Made from stainless steel for weather resistance, these are popular choices to add a little additional charisma to a patio, gazebo, or dividing wall.
-At eFireplaceStore, we have a variety of outdoor fireplaces that you can review and choose from .
-However, please scrutinize the necessary provisions and rules for installing either a wood-burning or gas prefabricated fireplace in your space, explained further below.
+Sometimes made from stainless steel for weather resistance, these are popular choices to add a little character to your patio, gazebo, or dividing wall.
+At eFireplaceStore, we have a variety of outdoor fireplaces that you can review and choose from.
+However, please review the rules for installing either a wood-burning or gas prefabricated fireplace in your space, explained further below.

 - A Buck Stove Freestanding Firepit

-Other options you might want to consider for your outdoor area include chimeneas, patio heaters, and patio torches.
+Other options you might want to consider for your outdoor area include chimeneas, patio heaters and patio torches.
 Chimeneas, viewed as a pleasant mix of both the fireplace and the fire pit, are a unique option for your outdoor living space.
-They feature a fireplace style body and a chimney that directs smoke up and away from you and your guests versus leaving the smoke hanging around.
+They feature a fireplace style body and a chimney that directs smoke up and away from you and your guests.
 Patio heaters are best suited for providing heat but not light to your outdoor space, while patio torches are suited for when you want the light but not the heat from a decorative appliance on the patio.

 Once you establish which piece you desire as well as your budget, you can proceed with selecting your ideal outdoor fireplace plans.